 Drug possession charges differ widely depending on several important variables in Arizona; charges depend on factors like the type and quantity of drugs present as well as how they were intended to be used.

 Variables allow judges to be flexible and fair in their sentencing as they can take into account individual facts when making a sound decision instead of employing a cookie-cutter approach.
 A great example of how variable “type” impacts charges would be the disparate charges between marijuana and methamphetamine use.

 Arizona has legalized medical marijuana, yet recreational use remains illegal in the state.
 Arizona may classify marijuana differently than other drugs, but possession without valid medical authorization remains illegal and penalties for possession will vary based on weight and circumstances of each case.

 Possession of Methamphetamine

 For drugs considered to be dangerous, such as methamphetamine, the charges are much more severe and there is often little to no leniency that can be offered by a judge.
-Charges for methamphetamine possession cannot be lowered to a misdemeanor or probation.
 Possession of methamphetamine is a felony that comes with both mandatory and maximum prison time.

 Due to the complex differences in drug categories and the major impact the charges surrounding the illegal possession of drugs can have on your life, it is extremely important to hire a competent and experienced defense attorney to assist you with your legal matter ASAP.